Bergstrom Chair in Applied Developmental Science

 The Arthur H. Dadian and Ara Oztemel Professorship in Armenian Art and Architectural History was established in 1989 by a friend of Tufts University to help ensure the place of Armenian art and architecture in the overall study of art history.

-Christina Maranci is the Arthur H. Dadian and Ara Oztemel Professor of Armenian Art and Architectural History and department chair, Department of Art and Art History.
+Christina Maranci is the Arthur H. Dadian and Ara Oztemel Professor of Armenian Art and Architectural History and department chair, Department of the History of Art and Architecture.
 Her expertise is in Armenian and Byzantine art and architecture.
 She is the author three previous monographs and more than 70 essays, articles, and reviews, including the books The Art of Armenia: An Introduction (Oxford University Press, 2018), Vigilant Powers: Three Churches of Early Medieval Armenia (Brepols, 2015), A Survival Guide for Art History Students (Pearson/Prentice Hall, 2004), and Medieval Armenian Architecture: Constructions of Race and Nation (Peeters, 2001).
 In 2016 she received the Dr. Sona Aronian Book Prize for Excellence in Armenian Studies from the National Association for Armenian Studies and Research.
 She received her Ph.D. from the Department of Art and Archaeology at Princeton University.

 Hagop and Miriam Darakjian and Boghos and Nazley Jafarian and Son Haig Chair in Armenian History